 Gross profit is equal to our net sales less cost of goods sold.
 Gross profit as a percentage of our net sales is referred to as gross margin.
-Cost of goods sold includes the direct cost of purchased merchandise; inventory shrinkage; inventory adjustments due to obsolescence, including excess and slow-moving inventory and lower of cost or market reserves; inbound freight; and freight from our distribution centers to our retail stores.
-Depreciation and amortization is excluded from gross profit.
+Cost of goods sold includes the direct cost of purchased merchandise; inventory shrinkage; inventory adjustments due to obsolescence, including excess and slow-moving inventory and lower of cost and net realizable reserves; inbound freight; and freight from our distribution centers to our retail stores.
 The primary drivers of the costs of individual goods are raw material costs.
+Depreciation and amortization are excluded from gross profit.
 We expect gross profit to increase to the extent that we successfully grow our net sales.
-Given the size of our direct segment sales relative to our total net sales, shipping and handling revenue has had a significant impact on our gross profit and gross profit margin.
+Given the size of our sales through our direct-to-consumer sales channel relative to our total net sales, shipping and handling revenue has had a significant impact on our gross profit and gross profit margin.
 Historically, this revenue has partially offset shipping and handling expense included in selling, general and administrative expenses.
 We have experienced declines in shipping and handling revenues, and this trend is expected to continue.
 Declines in shipping and handling revenues may have a material adverse effect on our gross profit and gross profit margin, as well as Adjusted EBITDA to the extent there are not commensurate declines, or if there are increases, in our shipping and handling expense.
 Our gross profit may not be comparable to other retailers, as we do not include distribution network and store occupancy expenses in calculating gross profit, but instead we include them in selling, general and administrative expenses.